 Capital gains may arise from risky investments, and a lower capital gains tax rate might encourage such risk taking.
 Even without a tax preference, taxing gains while allowing full current deductions for losses on a symmetric basis would reduce risk by reducing after-tax variance of returns.
 However, deductibility of losses is limited, which limits the risk-reduction benefit of capital gains taxation for some taxpayers.
 Under current law, taxpayers can use capital losses to offset capital gains and, for noncorporate taxpayers, up to $3,000 of additional taxable income other than capital gains.
 Noncorporate taxpayers also can carry any remaining capital losses forward to future years indefinitely.

 It is true that inflation causes part of almost any nominal capital gain.
-But inflation actually affects the returns on currently taxed assets (interest, dividends, rents, and royalties) more than it affects capital gains, which are taxed upon disposition.
+But inflation actually affects the returns on currently taxed assets (interest, dividends, rents, and royalties) more than it affects capital gains, which are taxed when an asset is sold.

 Critics are correct that low tax rates on capital gains and dividends accrue disproportionately to the wealthy.
-The Urban-Brookings Tax Policy Center estimates that in 2018, more than 70 percent of the tax benefit of the lower rates will go to taxpayers with incomes over $1 million (table 1).
+The Urban-Brookings Tax Policy Center estimates that in 2019, more than 75 percent of the tax benefit of the lower rates went to taxpayers with income over $1 million (table 1).

 Low tax rates on capital gains contribute to many tax shelters that undermine economic efficiency and growth.
 These shelters employ sophisticated financial techniques to convert ordinary income (such as wages and salaries) to capital gains.
 For top-bracket taxpayers, tax sheltering can save up to 17 cents per dollar of income sheltered.
 The resources that go into designing, implementing, and managing tax shelters could otherwise be used for productive purposes.